williamcioffi/snippets/README.md

 a trivial example of how to run a lmm using lmer

 ### logisticglmm\_Example.r
-a trivial example of how to run a glmm (logistic) using lme4::glmer
+a trivial example of how to run a glmm (logistic) using `lme4::glmer`

+### logit\_speed\_test.R
+i was curious if the different ways of implementing logit and invlogit made a difference for speed in R. looks like `exp` is expensive.